JPMorgan Chase buys troubled First Republic Bank after U.S. government takeover

 After Silicon Valley Bank and Signature Bank were taken into receivership, the FDIC solicited bids to buy the two lenders.
 A subsidiary of New York Community Bank bought most of Signature Bank, and First Citizens Bank acquired Silicon Valley Bank.

-More bank runs didn't come to pass, but First Republic was the exception

 The twin failures of Silicon Valley Bank and Signature Bank threatened to spark more bank runs.
-But by and large, deposits have stabilized, according to recent earnings reports.
+By and large, deposits have stabilized, according to recent earnings reports.

 "That fear, that mass exodus that people were concerned about just didn't happen," says Jared Shaw, a bank analyst at Wells Fargo Securities, who notes lenders were proactive.